How to Get a Business Loan in 7 Steps

 What is a business loan?

 A business loan is nothing more and nothing less than a form of credit that lenders offer businesses.
-In exchange for their money, lenders require borrowers to repay principal with interest and fees added.
+In exchange for their money, lenders require borrowers to repay the principal with interest and fees added.
 Most loans require borrowers to make payments on a set schedule, but interest rates and terms vary a lot depending on the lender and the borrower's qualifications.

 Business loans are not the only way that businesses can get money for starting up, buying real estate and equipment, purchasing inventory, meeting payroll, and other business expenses.
 Many startups raise venture capital by offering equity in the company in the form of different classes of stock, in exchange for cash.